IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 The Dataverse Listing Widget provides a listing of all your dataverses and datasets for users to browse, sort, filter and search.
 When someone clicks on a dataverse or dataset in the widget, it displays the content in the widget on your website.
 They can download data files directly from the datasets within the widget.
 If a file is restricted, they will be directed to your dataverse to log in, instead of logging in through the widget on your website.

-With the Advanced Options configurations, you may forward dataset citation persistent URL's to your personal website.
-The page you submit as your Personal Website URL must contain the code snippet for the Dataverse Listing widget.
-Upon setting up this option, the persistent URL in the citation will direct users to the dataset displayed in the Dataverse Listing widget, on your personal website.

 Adding Widgets to an OpenScholar Website
 ----------------------------------------------